luanpcarvalho93/brazilian-ecommerce-analysis/README.md

 ## Dashboard
 [View Power BI Dashboard] (https://drive.google.com/file/d/1-Kqdu2K0u0bYcV10CM0e09RXZyXptowS/view?usp=sharing)

+## Key Business Questions
+- How is e-commerce growing over time?
+- When do customers buy the most?
+- How efficient is the delivery process?
+- What is the revenue trend?
+-
 ## Project Overview
 This project analyzes Brazilian e-commerce data using Python.

+## Process
+1. Data Cleaning (Python & Pandas)
+2. Feature Engineering (month, weekday)
+3. Exploratory Data Analysis
+4. Dashboard Creation (Power BI)
+5. Business Insights

 ## Dataset
 The dataset used in this project is the Brazilian E-Commerce Public Dataset, which contains information about orders, customers, products, and payments.